chijiokerichard/chijiokerichard/README.md

 I’m architecting a High-Concurrency Vehicle Booking Platform.
 My focus is on building a seamless, type-safe frontend that handles complex state management for real-time scheduling and inventory availability

 ### 🧠 Current Focus
-I am currently mastering Framer Motion to bridge the gap between static interfaces and fluid,<br> meaningful user experiences.
-I’m focusing on gesture-based interactions and complex layout animations.
+Framer Motion — I’m diving into declarative animations to create more intuitive and "alive" user experiences.
+I'm currently focused on:
+-AnimatePresence for smooth entry/exit transitions.
+-Gestures (drag, hover, tap) to make interfaces feel more mobile-native.
+-Layout Animations for seamless component transitions.
 ### 💡 About me
 When I’m not at the terminal, I’m usually watching movies or **mentoring the next generation of engineers**.
 I’m a firm believer that knowledge sharing is the fastest way to build world-class engineering cultures.